MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/pc-app-import.md

 1. In the PC app on the right side of the page, select the **My files** tab.

 1. Open the folder where you want to import the item.
+You can import to the root folder or subfolder.

 1. Drag the files to the folder.